Wisconsin man found guilty of killing six after driving SUV through Christmas parade

 Earlier in the trial, Waukesha County Circuit Judge Jennifer Dorow, who oversaw the case, had ordered Brooks removed from the courtroom.

-Brooks held his hands to his face as the judge read the dozens of verdicts, and afterwards said he was not satisfied with the judge’s polling of the jurors.
+Brooks held his hands to his face as the judge read the dozens of verdicts and afterward said he was not satisfied with the judge’s polling of the jurors.

 The attack’s victims were between the ages of 8 and 81.